Near downtown in the Village of

 William Frank Heiden

-vacations and one Christmas break, I worked at Wolverine with my
+vacations and one Christmas break in the late 1960s, I worked at Wolverine with my

 to midnight shift and really liked it...for one summer anyway.